Japanese Beetles: The Problem

 - Can’t be applied at any time of year.
-The soils must be above 65 degrees F when the grubs are actively feeding, so it’s best applied in the summer and early fall.
+The soils must be above 65 degrees F, when the grubs are actively feeding.
+It’s best applied in the summer and early fall.

 - Does not affect the beetle stage of this pest, only the grubs.